Are you looking to perfect your muffin recipes? These easy tips for baking muffins will let you can take your baking to the next level.

 Choosing Muffin Pans

-As with most of my other baking pan recommendations, I prefer a light colored, non-shiny pan.
+As with most of my other baking pan recommendations, I prefer a light colored, non-shiny, metal pan.
 Those types of pans tend to give the best results.
 With standard, mini, jumbo, and more pan sizes, just be sure you’re using the right size for the recipe.
 You can find some recommended pans and other tools in my Muffin Baking Essentials list on my Amazon Storefront.

 Keeping Add-Ins from Sinking